Cancer Genetics Overview (PDQ®)–Health Professional Version

 - Renal Cell Cancer, Hereditary with Uterine Leiomyomas (Hereditary Leiomyomatosis and Renal Cell Cancer; Genetics of Skin Cancer).

 - Renal Cell Cancer, Hereditary Papillary (Hereditary Papillary Renal Carcinoma).

 Methods of Genetic Analysis and Gene Discovery

 Linkage studies are typically performed on high-risk kindreds, in whom multiple cases of a particular disease have occurred, in an effort to identify disease susceptibility genes.
-Linkage analysis statistically compares the genotypes between affected and unaffected individuals and looks for evidence that known genetic markers are inherited along with the disease trait.
-If such evidence is found (linkage), it provides statistical data that the chromosomal region near the marker also harbors a disease susceptibility gene.
-Once a genomic region of interest has been identified through linkage analysis, additional studies are required to prove that there truly is a susceptibility gene at that position.
+Linkage analysis statistically compares the genotypes between affected and unaffected individuals.
+Linkage analysis also seeks evidence that known genetic markers are inherited along with the disease trait.
+If such evidence is found (linkage), it provides statistical data that the chromosomal region near the known genetic marker also harbors a disease susceptibility gene.
+Once a genomic region of interest has been identified through linkage analysis, additional studies are required to prove that there truly is a susceptibility gene at this position.
 Linkage analysis is affected by the following:

 - The number of disease cases in each family.

 - Factors related to age at disease onset (e.g., screening use).

 - Gender differences in disease risk (not relevant in gender-specific cancers).

 - Heterogeneity of disease in cases (e.g., aggressive vs. nonaggressive phenotype).

 - The accuracy of family history information.